lateralblast/manx/README.md

 Introduction
 ------------

-A script to an make an automated NiXOS installation.
+A script to an make an automated NixOS installation.

 By default this script creates an unattended install ISO with a ZFS root filesystem.